How to get the IP Address in Linux

 Conclusion

-In Linux, it is quite simple to obtain the IP address of the computer and especially if we use the terminal.
-So the IP address is vital for many network services but also for other processes via the Internet.
+In Linux, it is quite simple to obtain the IP address of the computer especially if you use the terminal.
+So the IP address is vital for many network services but also other processes via the Internet.

-In this post, you have learned to obtain both private and public IP addresses in a simple way.
+In this post, you have learned to obtain both private and public IP addresses simply.
 However, it is advisable not to disclose them for security reasons.

 So, leave us a comment and spread this post using your social networks.